Danack/FunctionTypes/function_type_rfc.md

 ## No implements

-If we required functions to declare what function types they implement it would result in lots of 'hoisting' code.
+If we required functions to declare what callable types they implement it would result in lots of 'hoisting' code.

 e.g.